Arakkal kingdom: Thalassocracy in the Arabian Sea

-The Arakkal Ali Rajas sure put their navy to good use.
+The Arakkal Ali Rajas put their navy to good use.
 Ali Moossa, the fifth ruler is said to have conquered some of the Maladweep (Maldives) islands in 1183-84 CE.
 Generally, these Rajas were known by different titles, viz.
 Adi Raja (the first king), Azhi Raja (Lord of the seas), Aliraja (noble king), and Aali Raja, which shows the origin from the first king Mammali.
 The connection with the Maldives and Lakshadweep (Laccadives) was well-known to the Portuguese and other Europeans, with the 9° channel separating Minicoy from the Laccadive group being referred to as the 'Mammali’s Channel'.
 Even during the beginning of the 16th century, the king of Maldives was a tributary of this House.
 The Jagir of Laccadive islands, received by the Ali Rajas from Kolathiris in the 16th century, enhanced the status of the House.
 Kannur (Cannanore) could effectively be characterised as a Muslim thalassocracy, acknowledging that the religious identity of the Ali Rajas had a significant role in their political prominence.
 A link can be made of the income from importing horses from West Asia to the political power of the Ali Rajas throughout the sixteenth century.

 Arakkal Thalassocracy in the Arabian Sea.